0x0918/regast/README.md

 ### Writing custom detectors

-For information on how to write custom detectors, refer to [`docs/writing-custom-detectors.md`](docs/writing-custom-detectors.md).
+For information on how to write custom detectors, please refer to [`docs/writing-custom-detectors.md`](docs/writing-custom-detectors.md).

 ## Implementation
 **regast** is built on top of [tree-sitter-python](https://github.com/tree-sitter/tree-sitter-python), which provides Python bindings for the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parsing library.
 The grammar for Solidity is taken from [tree-sitter-solidity](https://github.com/JoranHonig/tree-sitter-solidity).